Robertneed20k/auto-goodmorning/README.md

 # SMS Scheduler

-# Scheduler is a Bash script that allows you to schedule SMS messages on your Android device using Termux.
-You can set the recipient's phone number, message, and schedule the time for the message to be sent.
+Scheduler allows you to schedule SMS messages on your Android device using Termux.
+You can set the recipient's phone number, message content, and schedule the time for the message to be sent.

 ## Features
 - Schedule SMS messages to be sent at specific times.